Notts police officers kicked, punched and 'chunk' of hair pulled out during Hucknall arrests

 A senior police officer has praised them for their “professionalism and determination” after the horrific incident during which they were also verbally abused .

-The officers had been called to Nottingham Road, just before 6.30pm, yesterday, Friday, November 5, after reports of a car window being smashed.
+The officers had been called to Nottingham Road, just before 6.30pm, on Friday, November 5, after reports of a car window being smashed.

 Whilst they were detaining a man when they were attacked by a woman who continued to resist, but who was eventually arrested as the officers took her to the police car.